elchs/LetoDBf/Readme.txt

       8.1 Server Management utility

- There are two management utilities, GUI and console, the sources are in utils/manage directory.
+ There are two management utilities, Windows GUI and all OS console.
+ Sources lay in the utils/manage directory.

- For all, also Windows user, there is a !
-NEW ! console utility to be found in utils/manager/console.prg.
-Easily build it with just a: hbmk2 console The executable will be found afterwards in the "bin" directory.
+ For all OS, also Windows, there is a !
+NEW ! console utility to be found in: utils/manager/console.prg.
+Easily build it with just a:
+    hbmk2 console
+ The executable will be found afterwards in the "bin" directory.

  Run the console executable with a IP[:port] as first parameter.
- This can be also set in letodb.ini with option: < Server > for running it local at server.
+ This can be also set in letodb.ini with option: <Server> for running it local at server.
- But this is a OS independent remote console, so you can watch the server from any station.
+ But as this is a OS independent remote console, you can watch the server from any station.

+ Full parameter set is: console[.exe] IP[:port] [username] [password]

- Displayed information refreshes automatically, so longer the console is up the greater this interval will get, to less interfere server activity.
+ Displayed information refreshes automatically, as longer the console is up the greater this interval will get, to less interfere server activity.
- If no more needed, end it and restart it by occasion, and it will end automatic with shutting LetoDBf server down.
+ If no more needed, end it and restart it by occasion.
+It will end automatic with shutting down LetoDBf server.
  Surfing in the four Browses' is done with mouse[wheel] or keyboard.
- Also note this "Menu" button top left on screen fur further actions, like killing connections.
+ Also note this "Menu" button top left on screen for further actions, like killing connections, adding users to the authentication system, ...

  *LetoDBf note* : the GUI version is untested, not guaranteed to work.
  Windows only GUI utility, manage.prg, is made with the HwGUI library.
 If you have HwGUI, just write in the line 'set HWGUI_INSTALL=' in utils/manage/bld.bat a path